meghprkh/blog/content/posts/GSoC-2016-Introduction.md

 ---
-title: 'GSoC 2016: Introduction'
+title: "GSoC 2016: Introduction"
 date: 2016-05-23 17:49:03
-tags: [ GNOME, GSoC ]
+tags: [GNOME, GSoC]
 categories: Opensource
 ---

 Hello everyone, I am participating in Google Summer Of Code 2016 under the GNOME project.

 My project is related to an application called [GNOME Games](https://wiki.gnome.org/Apps/Games/).
 As you can see this app serves as an catalog of games alongside an emulator.
 My proposal is related to adding support for gamepads/joysticks/controllers to this app.
 By this I mean the ability to play emulated games using the gamepad.